pearlbob/bsteele_music_flutter/lib/assets/bug_list.md

 * https://www.pianochord.org/
 * https://www.all8.com/tools/bpm.htm
 * https://getsongkey.com/
-* https://www.musicnotes.com/  sheet music in pdf pro version?
+* https://www.musicnotes.com/  sheet music in pdf pro-version?
 * https://www.all8.com/tools/bpm.htm
 * jetbrains email: If you want to log program state during debugging, use non-suspending breakpoints.
 Select the expression that you want to log, hold Shift, and click the gutter at the line where the expression should be logged.